-These free services can include free books, tutoring, homework support, English as a second language support, summer programs, and referrals to local resources.
+These free services can include books, tutoring, homework support, English language learning, summer programs, and referrals to local resources.
 A child/youth is eligible up until their 22nd birthday or until they obtain their high school diploma or its equivalent.

 In Vermont, migrant families who qualify for the Migrant Education Program (MEP) under federal guidelines work in such agricultural-related fields as: dairy farming, fruit orchards, vegetable fields, food processing plants, nurseries, and logging.

-The Vermont Agency of Education in conjunction with the University of Vermont (UVM) Extension and local supervisory unions serve these children through the federally funded Title I Migrant Education Program.
-The primary goal of the Migrant Education Program is to locate all migrant children and families in the country and provide supplemental educational services to those who are either struggling academically or socially in their school environment, or provide educational services to those who may currently not be attending school at all.
+The Agency of Education in conjunction with the University of Vermont (UVM) Extension serves these children through the federally funded Vermont Migrant Education Program.
+The primary goal of the Migrant Education Program is to locate all migrant children and families in the country and provide supplemental educational services to reach the program goals of academic proficiency and high school graduation.